Developer Guide

 Adding a new evaluation technique

-BEELINE currently supports several evaluation techniques, namely, area under ROC and PR curves, eary precision, early signed precision, time and memory consumption, network motifs, jaccard similarities, and spearman coefficients.
+BEELINE currently supports several evaluation techniques, namely, area under ROC and PR curves, early precision, early signed precision, time and memory consumption, network motifs, Jaccard similarities, Spearman coefficients, Borda aggregation, and path length statistics.
 A new evaluation technique can be easily added to BEELINE using the following procedure.